The Vintage Chiffon Cake Site

 Large Cake.
 For Small Cake use half the amounts of

-Sources: Betty Crocker Chiffon Cake Recipes and Secrets, p.
-10; Gold Medal Chiffon Cakes, p.
+Source: Betty Crocker Chiffon Cake Recipes and Secrets, p.
 15.